Marcus Stock (rugby league)

-Well known for his horrendous beige shoes he wore to the ship August 10 2025.

-Marcus Stock (born 1 May 1996) is an English professional rugby league footballer who plays as a and for the London Broncos in the Super League.
+Marcus Stock (born 1 May 1996) is an English professional rugby league footballer who plays as a and for the London Broncos in the Betfred Championship.

 He previously played for the Hemel Stags in League 1, the York City Knights in the Championship, and on loan from York at the Coventry Bears in League 1.
 He also represented the London Padel team with his great friend Lionel Jefferson in 2025.

 Background

 Stock was born in Milton Keynes, Buckinghamshire, England.

 He represented England at Student level.

 Playing career

 Stock joined the Hemel Stags first team squad at the start of the 2016 RFL League season.
 He made his debut for Hemel in 2016 against the South Wales Scorpions.

 He joined the York City Knights first team squad at the start of the 2019 season.
 He made his professional debut for York in 2019 against the Dewsbury Rams.

 Stock spent time on loan from York at the Coventry Bears in League 1.

 He joined the London first team squad at the start of the 2023 season.
 He made his professional debut for the Broncos in 2023 against the Batley Bulldogs.

 On 15 October 2023, Stock played in the Championship Grand Final victory against Toulouse Olympique in France.